Poisonous beauty: The ‘Elegant Grasshopper’

 Aposematic coloration

-The ‘Elegant Grasshopper’ (Zonocerus elegans) occurs commonly throughout Southern Africa and is mentioned due to its aposematic coloration, which is typical for animals which want to announce that they are poisonous.
+The ‘Elegant Grasshopper’ (Zonocerus elegans) occurs commonly throughout Southern Africa and is mentioned due to its aposematic coloration, typical for animals that want to announce that they are poisonous.
 And he is a poisonous grasshopper.

-In case of Zonocerus elegans, its poisonous properties are based on its favorite food of milkweed and bitter apple.
-And the ingested toxins of these plants are getting accumulated into the grasshopper’s body.
+In the case of Zonocerus elegans, its poisonous properties are based on its favorite foods, milkweed, and bitter apple.
+The ingested toxins of these plants accumulate in the grasshopper’s body.
 When disturbed by an inexperienced predator, they will produce a frothy substance with distasteful and toxic properties.
-This concept worked for Zonocerus elegans so well, that most of them even lost completely the ability to fly and a recessive gene took over and adapted the grasshoppers accordingly.
+This concept worked for Zonocerus elegans so well that most of them lost the ability to fly, and a recessive gene took over and adapted the grasshoppers accordingly.

 Lessons learned about aposematic coloration

-• Colorful birds can also be eaten, but there are studies which suggest that naturally colored birds got better taste.
+- Colorful birds can also be eaten, but some studies suggest that naturally colored birds taste better.